A Solid List of All the Things to do in Anjuna & Vagator 2024

 Airport

-- Call a local driver or your hotel in Benaulim and ask him to pick you up from the station or the airport for a predecided price.
+• Call a local driver or your hotel reception and request a pick you from the station or the airport for a predecided price.

-- You can also take a Kadamba Bus shuttle from the airport to Calangute (Check timetable) and then hire a private taxi/rickshaw to Anjuna and Vagator.
+• You can also take a Kadamba Bus shuttle from the airport to Calangute (Check timetable) and then hire a private taxi/rickshaw to Anjuna and Vagator.
+From Manohar Airport, you can even get a bus that drops you off at Arpora (10 mins from Anjuna and 15 minutes from Vagator).
 Getting the onward taxi or rickshaw may be a challenge depending on when you reach.

 Train stations